andris9/hoodiecrow/README.md

 Several clients can connect to the server simultanously but all the clients share the same user account, even if login credentials are different.

-Toybird is extendable, any command can be overwritted, plugins can be added etc (see command folder for built in command examples and plugin folder for plugin examples).
+Toybird is extendable, any command can be overwritten, plugins can be added etc (see command folder for built in command examples and plugin folder for plugin examples).

 # Known issues

 These issues are probably not going to be fixed

   * **addr-adl** (at-domain-list) values are not supported, NIL is always used
+  * **anonymous namespaces** are not supported

 # License